david-a-wheeler/flawfinder/README.md

 To run flawfinder, just give it a list of source files or directories to example.
 For example, to examine all files in "src/" and down recursively:

-  flawfinder src/
+`flawfinder src/`

 The manual page (flawfinder.1 or flawfinder.pdf) describes how to use flawfinder (including its various options) and related information (such as how it supports CWE).
-For example, the "--html" option generates output in HTML format.
-The "--help" option gives a brief list of options.
+For example, the `--html` option generates output in HTML format.
+The `--help` option gives a brief list of options.

 # Under the hood